Arthurficial-Intelligence/apparel-store-app/README.md

 ## Tech used
 This is mainly a Redux React app currently.
-I will soon throw in some Redux-saga, session storage, more hooks, and GraphQL Applo.
+I will soon throw in some Redux-saga, local storage, more hooks, and GraphQL Applo.